Ali5757/ali5757.github.io/_publications/2010-10-01-paper-title-number-2.md

 ---
-title: "Ultractegories as colax algebras for a pseudo-monad on CAT"
+title: "Ultracategories as colax algebras for a pseudo-monad on CAT"
 permalink: /publication/2025-Ultracategories-as-algebras
 collection: 'publications'
 venue: 'preprint'